-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related In-Network supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies In-Network (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.mountcarmelhealth.com/medicare/find-a-provider.
 20% coinsurance.
 Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance.
 Your cost sharing will not change after being enrolled for 36 months.
-If prior to enrolling in Mount Carmel MediGold No Premium Choice (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Mount Carmel MediGold No Premium Choice (PPO) is 20% Prior authorization rules may apply for select services.
-Refer to the list in Chapter 4, Section 2.1 for more information. coinsurance.
-Out-of-Network 30% coinsurance.
+If prior to enrolling in Mount Carmel MediGold Choice (PPO) We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at www.mountcarmelhealth.com/medicare/find-a-provider. you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Mount Carmel MediGold Choice (PPO) is 20% coinsurance.
+Prior authorization rules may apply for select services.
+Refer to the list in Chapter 4, Section 2.1 for more Out-of-Network information.
+30% coinsurance.
 Your cost sharing for Medicare oxygen equipment coverage is 30% coinsurance.
 Your cost sharing will not change after being enrolled for 36 months.
-If prior to enrolling in Mount Carmel MediGold No Premium Choice (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Mount Carmel MediGold No Premium Choice (PPO) is 30% coinsurance.
-Emergency care In- and Out-of-Network Emergency care refers to services that are: \$90 copay per visit.
-If you are admitted to the hospital within 48 hours for the
+If prior to enrolling in Mount Carmel MediGold Choice (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Mount Carmel MediGold Choice (PPO) is 30% coinsurance.
+Emergency care In- and Out-of-Network Emergency care refers to services that are: \$90 copay per visit. • Furnished by a provider qualified to furnish emergency services, and If you are admitted to the hospital within 48 hours for the